abclive/Superpowers-MonoDevelopTheme/README.md

 ![Preview](http://puu.sh/gzPUN/51e6c7eded.png)

 Notice: Please note that currently the theme is only working on your server, you will not see it elsewhere.
+You will also need the ["DejaVu Sans Mono" font](http://dejavu-fonts.org/wiki/Download)

 ### Installation